 Withdraw the needle quickly, pulling it straight out, and apply pressure over the injection site with a dry gauze pad or cotton ball.
 A drop of blood may appear.
 Put a Band-Aid® on the injection site if desired.

-To prevent injury, safely dispose of all used needles and syringes after a single use as instructed by your physician by following these simple steps:
+To prevent injury, safely dispose of all used needles and syringes after a single dose as instructed by your physician by following these simple steps:

 Occasionally a problem may develop at the injection site.
 If you notice any of the following signs or symptoms, contact your doctor or nurse:

-Actimmune is supplied in single-use vials.
+ACTIMMUNE is supplied in single- dose vials.
 The unused portion of each vial should be disposed of according to state and local regulations as instructed by your physician.
 If you have any questions, contact your physician.

 interferon gamma-1b injection, solution

 |Labeler - Horizon Therapeutics USA, Inc. (033470838)|

 |Boehringer Ingelheim Pharma GmbH & Co KG||340700520||MANUFACTURE(75987-111) , ANALYSIS(75987-111)|

 |Boehringer Ingelheim RCV GmbH & Co KG||300010883||API MANUFACTURE(75987-111) , ANALYSIS(75987-111)|

 |ALS Scandinavia AB||632910824||ANALYSIS(75987-111)|